 2. Apply for admission to The University of Nottingham

-Applications for admission to Nottingham are usually student led.
+Applications for admission are usually student led.
 This means you are expected to come up with an idea of what you want to do for your PhD (which you set out in your research proposal), rather than being given a topic to study by your supervisor.